-On Thursday, May 2, WIEGO and Advocates for Community Alternatives (ACA) will bring together street vendors, waste pickers and lawyers in Accra to open a dialogue to foster understanding between the workers and legal professionals.
-The dialogue will pave the way towards to identifying opportunities for collaboration that can improve the lives of these important informal workers while benefitting society.
+On Thursday, May 2, 2019, WIEGO and Advocates for Community Alternatives (ACA) brought together street vendors, waste pickers and lawyers in Accra to open a dialogue to foster understanding between workers and legal professionals.
+The dialogue's goal was to pave the way towards identifying opportunities for collaboration that can improve the lives of these important informal workers while benefitting society.

-WIEGO has partnered with ACA, which coordinates a network of West African public interest lawyers.
-ACA will build on the outcomes of this discussion to target programs promoting and supporting public interest law in Ghana.
+WIEGO partnered with ACA, which coordinates a network of West African public interest lawyers.
+ACA planned to build on the outcomes of this discussion to target programs promoting and supporting public interest law in Ghana.

 The ILO estimates that almost 85 percent of Ghana’s labour force is informal.
 However, the contributions of informal workers to the economy and the community are often unrecognized.
 Here are just a few examples of these contributions:

 - Street vendors provide goods and services to the public in convenient locations at affordable prices.
 They add vibrancy to a city and showcase the local culture, while also contributing to local coffers by paying licensing fees, rentals and tolls.

 - Waste pickers collect what others have thrown out and collect materials that can be recycled, reused and upcycled.
 In doing so, they reduce the amount of material that authorities must transport and landfill—saving the municipality money while also providing environmental benefits such as reduced carbon emissions.

 A lack of knowledge and widespread misperceptions about informal workers in Ghana (as elsewhere) exacerbates the challenges these citizens face in trying to earn a livelihood.
 Their rights as workers and citizens are frequently violated.
 In turn, this limits the benefits that the city and the society gain from this massive workforce.

 The event on May 2 aimed to contribute towards shifting this.
 Specifically, it aimed to: